psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 ```

+Im many cases, I  have found that by going back to the original poem we can get a better sense of the rhythms, and perhaps even identify some of the word play and the jokes, that have been lost in the various translations and "modernisations".

-So how does this compare to the *Metrical romances of the thirteenth, fourteenth, and fifteenth centuries* as published by Henry Weber in 1810:
+So for example, how does Weston;s version compare to the *Metrical romances of the thirteenth, fourteenth, and fifteenth centuries* as published by Henry Weber in 1810?

+`Part of the rationale for these storynotes is __not__ to provide a complete "critical" edition, nor event to give many answers; rather, the intention is to provide an affordable hard-copy edition that compares favourably in terms of cost with a home-printed version, and in a more convenient format, and that contains multiple versions of the same tale that an individual storyteller, in which group I include myself, can scrawl all over when coming to their own (my own) version of a tale.`

 ```{admonition} In *Metrical romances*, Henry Weber, 1810
 :class: dropdown